 twisting darkness to light in April rain?

 You laugh?
 Is it odd to think Gaea is a soul

 you can save or destroy like your own?

-Earth tell us how to live as we grow
+Earth tells us how to live as we grow

 formed the seasons long before we know.